Learning Suite Basics

 Top Ten Tips for Using BYU Learning Suite:

-1. The best way to get a feel for your entire week is to use the combined schedule.
-The combined schedule can be found by clicking All Courses, then Combined Schedule.
+1. The best way to overview what material you have in all your classes is to use the combined schedule.
+Access the combined schedule by clicking All Courses, then Combined Schedule.
 This tool lays out your entire week with due dates for assignments and lecture topics for each class.

 2. The combined calendar also gives you the option to submit and mark as complete any assignment without needing to navigate to a different page.
 After clicking mark as complete on any assignment, the font and the color on the calendar will change, making it easy to distinguish what you have already completed.